OkutaniDaichi0106/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~
 SUBSCRIBE_GAP {
-  Finished Group Sequence (i)
-  Dropped Group Count (i)
+  Group Min (i),
+  Group Max (i),
-  Group Error Code (i)
+  Group Error Code (i),
 }
 ~~~

-**Finished Group Sequence**:
+**Group Min**:
-The highest sequence number of any fully delivered group prior to the dropped range.
+The minimum sequence number of the dropped range.
-The sequence number increments upon successful completion of group delivery.
-A value of 0 signifies that no groups have not fully delivered yet.
+A value of 0 signifies that the publisher do not know where the gap starts.

-**Dropped Group Count**:
+**Group Max**:
-the number of groups dropped after the Finished Group Sequence.
+The maximum sequence number of the dropped range.
-A value of 0 signifies that no groups were dropped after the most recently finished group.
+A value of 0 signifies that no more groups are not sent.

-**Error Code**:
+**Group Error Code**:
 An error code indicated by the application.
+- Cancel Send (Code: 0x00): indicates the publisher cancels data streams in the range.
+- Cancel Receive (Code: 0x01): indicates the subscriber cancels data streams in the range.
+- Invalid Range (Code: 0x02): indicates the publisher does not served any groups in the range.
+- Group Expired (Code: 0x03): indicates the groups was expired.
+- Delivery Timeout (Code: 0x04): indicates that the publisher was not able to deliver groups within the delivery timeout.

 ## INFO
 The INFO message contains the current information about a track.